Why you need to visit Cannaregio sestieri in Venice

 Scarabellin had a vision of how he wanted the building to look, and hired the prominent artists Guido Marussig, Alessandro Pomi, Umberto Martina and Umberto Bellotto, who were all friends, to decorate the interior with their considerable talents.
 This included Pomi’s fresco The Allegory of the Glory of Italy in the centre of the ceiling, and Bellotto’s wrought iron detailing.

 Decades later, Teatro Italia morphed from a cinema into a lecture hall for Ca’ Foscari, Venice’s university, and then closed in the late 1990s, when it slid into decay and became a home for rodents.
 Controversial as it may seem turning a beautiful building like this into a supermarket, had it not been for Despar buying it and lovingly restoring it who knows what state it would be in now.
-All I know is that shopping for a bottle of wine will never be the same again!
-I wish all of my shopping experiences were as beautiful and cultured as this.
+All we know is that shopping for a bottle of wine will never be the same again!
+We wish all of our shopping experiences were as beautiful and cultured as this.

 The Merchant of Venice

 Immerse yourself in the art of perfumery by visting one of the most beautiful shops on the Strada Nuova.
 Venetian perfumery masters are renowned worldwide for the sophisticated fragrances they create.
 The Merchant of Venice is a symbol of elegance and refinement.
-This shop is a journey between history and the senses and I highly recommend visiting the perfume museum there.
+This shop is a journey between history and the senses and we highly recommend visiting the perfume museum there.

 The Ponte Chiodo is the last bridge of its kind in Venice and you can find it here in the Cannaregio sestieri.
 It is a very ancient bridge, that is characterized, like all of the first bridges in Venice, by the absence of a parapet.
 The only other and much more famous example of this kind of bridge is found on the island of Torcello where you can admire the famous Devil’s Bridge, twin of the Venetian Ponte Chiodo.